 Now the real excitement starts as you create the beta version of your application.
 This is about putting your plan into action and coming up with the first, rough iteration of your design.
 Try to get this rudimentary form to look aesthetically like the real thing.
 That way you can focus on getting feedback about functionality rather than just hearing clouded opinion about poor design.

 Armed with customer feedback from your initial beta run, you should be in a position to make some final adjustments to your application before launch.
-If the feedback causes for radical changes to the way that your app functions, then you must return to the wireframing and tech spec stages and run through a second round of beta testing before launch.
+If the feedback calls for radical changes to the way your app functions, then you must return to the wireframing and tech spec stages and run through a second round of beta testing before launch.

 Step 6: Launching version 1.0